mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Energy Kinesis
 Energy Kinesis is the talent governing the manipulation of energy

 - principally electricity but also temperature and light.
-The psion’s powers manipulate energy streams on a particular spectrum and wavelength to achieve a particular effect.
+The psion's powers manipulate energy streams on a particular spectrum and wavelength to achieve a particular effect.